 Meet the faculty and staff at the Marion Peckham Egan School of Nursing and Health Studies.

 The Marion Peckham Egan School of Nursing and Health Studies was founded as a four-year full time undergraduate baccalaureate program in 1970 and has enjoyed continuous recognition for the quality of the faculty members and graduates since its inception.
 Undergraduate and graduate programs are approved by the Connecticut State Board of Examiners for Nursing and are accredited by the Commission on Collegiate Nursing Education and the Council on Accreditation of Nurse Anesthesia Educational Programs.

 Consistent with the mission of Fairfield University to develop men and women for others, the Marion Peckham Egan School of Nursing and Health Studies inspires students to become leaders in healthcare.
 These students are actively engaged with faculty in practice, research, scholarship and service.
 As a Jesuit institution, a central focus of our care is to improve health outcomes with particular attention given to the needs of underserved or vulnerable populations.

-Our vision is to create providers who demonstrate clinical excellence.
+Our vision is to inspire professional leaders who demonstrate excellence across environments of care.
 Building on a tradition of caring, our commitment is to provide evidence-based, culturally sensitive interprofessional nursing and health studies education that promotes social justice and facilitates reflection and life-long learning.

 The IDEA student rating system is the standard courses evaluation method across the university as of Fall, 2010 and provides both summative evaluation (used for personnel decisions) and formative feedback (for course improvement.)
 IDEA results provide faculty with a wealth of data that can help improve their teaching and increase student learning.